mmaher22/iCV-SBR/Source Codes/S-POP_Python/README.md

 ## Results

-- Different different parameters have been tried out using both models on RecSys15 Challenge Dataset.
-- All the results can be seen from [HERE](https://docs.google.com/spreadsheets/d/19z6zFEY6pC0msi3wOQLk_kJsvqF8xnGOJPUGhQ36-wI/edit#gid=0).
+- All the results can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/S-POP.pdf).